 - Freeze-drying significantly reduces the total weight of the food, making it lighter and easier to carry and to package.

 But what about dehydrating food?Dehydrating or drying food is not all that difficult.
 All you need to do is set the food out in a hot, arid area, and, given enough time, the liquid water inside will evaporate.
 If you do the job right, this will eliminate about 90 to 95% of the water.
 Not bad.
 But the problem with this method is the heat.
 Heat will change the shape, texture, taste, smell and appearance of food.
 Now when you are cooking something for dinner tonight, that is not necessarily a bad thing.
 But to eat 10 or 20 years from now?
 Probably not.

 How is freeze drying different?Freeze drying, on the other hand, locks in the original composition and structure of the food by drying it without heat.
 Instead of using heat, the water is converted to ice and then to a vapor or gas using a special machine.
 This vapor is allowed to evaporate out and when the food has dried completely, the process is done and you have a perfect freeze-dried food.
 It is then sealed in a moisture-fee package, typically a Mylar pouch. a bucket or a tin, along with an oxygen absorbing material., Then, as long as the package is airtight and secure, the food can sit on a shelf or in a pantry for years and years without degrading.
 Ultimately, it is re-hydrated to its original form with warm water and you are good to go.

 The Final WordWay back when I wrote about common food storage mistakes, I noted that a common goof is to purchase products you either don’t enjoy or don’t know how to cook.
 The rule to buy what you like most certainly applies to freeze-dried foods.
 Many companies offer single or double meal pouches or a sampler sized tin that you can use to try a product before buying in huge quantity.
 I recommend that you take advantage of these convenient, pantry sized products before committing to the larger sizes that you will store for the long term.

 If you enjoyed this article, consider subscribing to email updates.
-When you do, you will receive a free, downloadable copy of my e-Book, The Emergency Food Buyer’s Guide.
-Also check my Facebook page regularly for links to free or almost free eBooks that I personally reviewed just for you.
+When you do, you will receive a free, downloadable copy of our e-Book, The Emergency Food Buyer’s Guide.
+Also check the Facebook page regularly for links to free or almost free eBooks that we personally review just for you.

 You can also vote for Backdoor Survival daily at Top Prepper Websites!